Course Overview

 Important information

-- This course is hybrid delivery – both synchronous online and in person classes.
-You will be expected to attend online and in person classes (in Burnaby Campus SE10 building) during the posted class meeting times on the course webpage as this is not a self-paced course.
+- This course is synchronous in person delivery, requiring your attendance and participation in ALL scheduled classes held at Burnaby campus SE10 building for the duration of the course.
 Prospective students should have solid written and spoken English language skills to be successful in this course.
 Access to a desktop or laptop computer to complete course assignments outside class is highly recommended.
-If seats remain, registration is permitted without approval up to January 24th, by calling 604-434-1610.

 Status